HL7/smart-app-launch/spec/index.md

 #### *For example*
-A launch might cause the browser to redirect to:
+A launch might cause the browser to navigate to:

     Location: https://app/launch?iss=https%3A%2F%2Fehr%2Ffhir&launch=xyz123